Oracle Releases Java 10, Promises Much Faster Release Schedule - Slashdot

 I have, however, heard (many times) people requesting that java die in a fire.

-This will be a good thing (Score:4, Insightful)
+This will be a good thing (Score:5, Insightful)

 Explicit LTS versions vs non-LTS will enable the conservative to have a roadmap and the adventurous to keep going with new ideas and features where the two eventually converge.